Roberto Breda: Coaching career

 he was stripped from his managerial duties allegedly due to poor results, being however appointed back at the helm of the club just three months later, on 15 April, in place for Angelo Gregucci until the end of the season.

 In the summer of 2012, he was appointed head coach of Vicenza for the team's Serie B campaign, only to be sacked later in January 2013 due to poor results.
 He returned to management in September 2013, succeeding to Gaetano Auteri at newly promoted Serie B outsiders Latina and guiding them to a surprise league run that led the club to end the season in third place, only to be defeated by Cesena in the Serie A promotion playoff finals.
 After missing on top-flight promotion, Breda decided to leave Latina, only to return at the helm of the club later in October 2014 in place for Mario Beretta.
 However, his second stint at Latina turned out to be largely unsuccessful and ended with him being dismissed on 5 January 2015, leaving the club in 21st place.

 On 7 November 2018, he was named new head coach of last-placed Serie B club Livorno.
 On 9 December 2019, he was dismissed by Livorno following a string of poor results, including seven losses in previous ten games and 1 point in previous four games.
 On 3 February 2020, he was reappointed as head coach of Livorno.
 He was however sacked for a second time only one month later, on 8 March 2020.

 On 29 November 2020, he was hired by Serie B club Pescara.
 He was sacked on 14 February 2021 after a 2–0 home loss to Venezia that left Pescara bottom of the league.

 Breda returned to management on 6 February 2023 as the new head coach of Serie B side Ascoli, taking over from Cristian Bucchi.
 He left the club by the end of the season after guiding Ascoli to safety.

 On 6 November 2023, Breda took over at Ternana, being appointed as the club's new head coach in place of outgoing Cristiano Lucarelli.

-On 3 January 2025, Breda returned to Salernitana, replacing Stefano Colantuono; his second stint in charge of the club however turned out to be disappointing, as he was dismissed just three months later, on 7 April 2025, leaving Salernitana deep in the Serie B relegation zone.
+On 3 January 2025, Breda returned to Salernitana, replacing Stefano Colantuono; his second stint in charge of the club, however, turned out to be disappointing, as he was dismissed just three months later, on 7 April 2025, leaving Salernitana deep in the Serie B relegation zone.

+On 23 March 2026, Breda was hired as the new head coach of Serie B club Padova until the end of the season.
+He was let go by Padova as his contract expired in June 2026.